Foremark/Foremark/README.md

 This step may involve:

 - LaTeX equation processing
-- Markdeep diagrams to SVG conversion
+- Diagrams to SVG conversion
 - Footnote/sidenote layouting

 ### Step 3 - Add user interface (`view.tsx`)

-The final HTML is displayed by a web-based viewer application embedded in `foremark.js`, which provides rich functionalities such as table of contents.
+The final HTML is displayed by a web-based viewer application embedded in `foremark.js`, which provides rich functionalities such as a table of contents.

 ## Directory structure